indieweb/wordpress-indieauth/readme.txt

 = What is IndieAuth? =

-[IndieAuth](https://indieauth.net) is a way for doing Web sign-in, where you use your own homepage to sign in to other places.
+[IndieAuth](https://indieauth.net) is a way for doing Web sign-in, where you use your own homepage or author post URL( usually /author/authorname ) to sign in to other places.
 It is built on top of OAuth 2.0, which is used by many websites.

-= What is IndieAuth.com? =

-[Indieauth.com](https://indieauth.com) is the reference implementation of the IndieAuth Protocol and available for public use.

 = Why IndieAuth? =

-IndieAuth was built on ideas and technology from existing proven technologies like OAuth and OpenID but aims at making it easier for users as well as developers.
-It also decentralises much of the process so completely separate implementations and services can be used for each part.

-IndieAuth was developed as part of the [Indie Web movement](http://indieweb.org/why) to take back control of your online identity.
+IndieAuth is an extension to OAuth.
+If you are a developer, you have probably used OAuth to get access to APIs.
+As a user, if you have given an application access to your account on a service, you probably used OAuth.
+One advantage of IndieAuth is how easily it allows everyone's website to be their own OAuth Server without needing applications to register with each site.

+= How is IndieAuth different from OAuth? =

+IndieAuth was built on top of OAuth 2.0 and differs in that users and clients are represented by URLs.
+Clients can verify the identity of a user and obtain an OAuth 2.0 Bearer token that can be used to access user resources.

+You can read the [specification](https://indieauth.spec.indieweb.org/) for implementation details.

 = How is Web Sign In different from OpenID? =

 The goals of OpenID and Web Sign In are similar.
 Both encourage you to sign in to a website using your own domain name.
-However, OpenID has failed to gain wide adoption, at least in part due to the complexities of the protocol.
+However, OpenID has failed to gain wide adoption.
+Web sign-in prompts a user to enter a URL to sign on.
+Upon submission, it tries to discover the URL's authorization endpoint, and authenticate to that.
+If none is found, it falls back on other options.

+This plugin only supports searching an external site for an authorization endpoint, allowing you to log into one site with the credentials of another site.
+This functionality may be split off in future into its own plugin.

+= What is IndieAuth.com? =

+[Indieauth.com](https://indieauth.com) is the reference implementation of the IndieAuth Protocol and available for public use.
+If you activate this plugin you do not need to use this site.
+IndieAuth.com uses rel-me links on your website to determine your identity for authentication, but this is not required to use this plugin.

-= How is IndieAuth different from OAuth? =
+= How does the application know my name and avatar? =

-IndieAuth was built on top of the OAuth 2.0 Framework and differs in that users and clients are represented by URLs.
-Clients can verify the identity of a user and obtain an OAuth 2.0 Bearer token that can be used to access user resources.
+As of version 3.2, the endpoints return the display name, avatar, and URL from your user profile.

 = Does this require users to have their own domain name? =